pivlab/manubot-ai-editor-evals/README.md

-# Prompt evaluations for the Manubot AI Editor
+# A benchmark framework for large language models (LLMs) on scholarly manuscript revision

-The Manubot AI Editor is a tool for [Manubot](https://manubot.org) that uses AI to help authors revise their manuscripts.
+This repository contains code used to evaluate the effectiveness of prompts and LLMs in the context of scholarly manuscript revision.
-This repository contains code used to evaluate the effectiveness of the prompts (instructions to the AI) used in the tool.
+Initially, the goal of the evaluations is to improve the prompts used in the [Manubot AI Editor]([url](https://github.com/manubot/manubot-ai-editor)), which is a tool for [Manubot](https://manubot.org) that uses AI to help authors revise their manuscripts automatically

 Under-the-hood, it uses: